• Skip to primary navigation

 salmon filet in aluminium sheet with dill, onion, lemon, pepper, salt and wine.

-Scandinavian-style grilled salmon with dill, lemon, and wine.
+Individual salmon foil packets with with butter, dill, lemon, and wine.

 5 from 1 vote